dodie/testing-in-bash/example-bats/readme.md

 ⚠️ The bats-core project has good documentation, and seems to be up to date, but the thirdparty libraries, including bats-assert seems to lag behind.
-In many cases they link to old repos from before the transition to the bats-core organization, and documents that ere not updated in the last couple of years.
-For example the documentation recommended installing bats-assert and its dependency into the test folder, but that [did not work](https://github.com/bats-core/bats-core/issues/273) because BATS considered thesir files as test cases and tried to execute them.
+In many cases they link to old repos from before the transition to the bats-core organization, and documents that are not updated in the last couple of years.
+For example the documentation recommended installing bats-assert and its dependency into the test folder, but that [did not work](https://github.com/bats-core/bats-core/issues/273) because BATS considered their files as test cases and tried to execute them.